-According to Ovid's Metamorphosis, however, the feather is a commemoration to the memory of hundred-eyed Argus, Hera's faithful watchman.
+According to Ovid's Metamorphoses, however, the feather is a commemoration of the memory of hundred-eyed Argus, Hera's faithful watchman.
 When Zeus had Argus killed, she honored him in the peacock's tail full of all-seeing eyes.

 In the theatre, it is considered bad luck to have peacock feathers on the stage or comprising any part of a costume, prop, or scenery.
-Stories have been told of disasters occurring during a performance (such as scenery falling down) when peacock feathers have been present on the stage.
+Stories have been told of disasters occurring during a performance (such as scenery falling down) when peacock feathers were present on the stage.

 But peacock feathers are not always unlucky.
 Peacocks are the national bird of India.
 They are often interpreted as symbols of spirituality or the third eye and represent vigilance, awareness, and protection.

 Doves have always been seen as significant religious and spiritual symbols.

 - They are believed to be the one bird that the Devil cannot change himself into and the one bird that is immune to the Devil’s curses.